mattgriffi/better-twitch-following-list/README.md

 # Better Twitch Following List

-This is the source code for my Android app, BTFL, which allowed users to keep track of their Twitch.tv following list more easily than the official Twitch app does.
+This is the source code for my Android app, BTFL, which allows users to keep track of their Twitch.tv following list more easily than the official Twitch app does.
 It features customizable pins, vodcast options, and uptime display.

 Check it out on the [Google Play Store](https://play.google.com/store/apps/details?id=mseffner.twitchnotifier)!